bobosola/PHP-SRTM/README.md

 ## Getting the data files
-The full set of SRTM elevation data files is downloadable from either [CGIAR-CSI](http://srtm.csi.cgiar.org) or Derek Watkins' [SRTM Tile Grabber](http://dwtkns.com/srtm/).
-I recommend the latter as it's much more responsive and easier to use.
+**Oct 2024: these sources are now dead - see update note at page top** ~~The full set of SRTM elevation data files is downloadable from either [CGIAR-CSI](http://srtm.csi.cgiar.org) or Derek Watkins' [SRTM Tile Grabber](http://dwtkns.com/srtm/).
+I recommend the latter as it's much more responsive and easier to use.~~

 ## Code features
 The code can: